bet365

 Looking to place a horse racing bet at Kelso?
 Find out what our betting tipsters have predicted for today at Kelso.
-In this page, you will find the best predictions for today’s horse races from our horse racing experts.
 Make the most of your betting day at Kelso by taking advantage of our popular and free horse racing tips, best odds and offers.

 To watch a UK race streamed on At The Races you must have a funded account or have placed a bet in the last 24 hours.
 To watch any other UK racing not provided by At The Races, place a qualifying bet of at least £0.50 win or £0.25 each-way (or currency equivalent).
 Click to see extended terms